Corn Futures Slip

 1 min. read

-Corn futures jumped more than 3% to near $4.70 per bushel, recovering from a one-week low on May 15, as expectations for crop demand strengthened after long-awaited details emerged on China’s commitment to purchase US agricultural goods.
+Corn futures slipped to around $4.70 per bushel, retreating from a recent surge after long-awaited details emerged regarding China’s commitment to purchase US agricultural goods.

 China pledged to buy at least $17 billion annually in US agricultural goods through 2028 after high-level talks in Beijing between President Donald Trump and President Xi Jinping aimed at easing trade tensions.